 But we know that most runners want to keep making improvements.
 Those of us who have been through a fracture, know how much pain it brings, both physically and emotionally, and want to avoid it in any way we can in the future.

 The beauty of our bones is that they are living tissues, continually repairing and rebuilding themselves.
 So, if you bones are currently in a frail and fragile state, they don’t have to stay in that condition.
-In addition to removing the “bone robbers” listed above and discussed in last week’s article, you can add the following foods and nutrients to your diet to rebuild, repair and strengthen your bones!
+In addition to removing the “bone robbers” we mentioned, you can add the following foods and nutrients to your diet to rebuild, repair and strengthen your bones!